 Instead of saying, “I need you to work quietly”, say “I need you to work quietly so that the group of my students at my table can learn to be better readers”.
 Because all of us, no matter what age, can always become a better reader.
 It also helps to create a sense of community within your classroom.

 Remember, the ultimate goal of stations is for students to work and solve problems independently so that you can work with a small group of students.

-Stepping up your literacy stations
+Stepping up your First Grade Reading Stations

 Okay, you are a few days or weeks into the school year and you are ready to step up your literacy stations from routine focused to instruction focused.
 Here are a few easy steps to take your literacy stations to the next level.

 Start by increasing your time by one minute increments.
 If you started at 2 minutes, increase by one minute a day until you hit 10 minutes.

 There is no “right” number when it comes to how long your literacy stations should last.
 It all depends on you, your class and your schedule.

 For me, 10 minutes is kind of my sweet spot, but some days we do 8 minutes if we are running short on time.
 But I also know of teachers who run 15-20 minute intervals and have a more activities for the students to complete during that time.

 **COVID Suggestion: If you are running stations in your classroom during the COVID outbreak and are wanting to limit student movement/sharing of materials, I would consider breaking your stations into Day 1 and Day 2, but doubling your time in each station.
 So instead of worksheet 1 on Monday and worksheet 2 on Tuesday, they would do both worksheets during their word work time on Monday, but would not go to the word work station on Tuesday.

 Monday: 10 minutes each